etsaone/etsa/Constitution.md

 - The Green Card Holder must be a unique person, in order to receive Citizenship.

-- For the Green Card Holder to become a Citizen in ETSA, other requirements may also apply as per the Congressional Legislations in the future.
+- For the Green Card Holder to become a Citizen of ETSA, other requirements may also apply as per the Congressional Legislations in the future.

 ---